jspolancor/Un-juego-al-mes-febrero/README.md

 1. Deep god: from 987h³ to 2584h³
 2. Old one: from 89h³ to 144h³
 3. Servitor: from 13h³ to 55h³
-4. Independent: from 5h³ to 8h³
+4. Minion: from 2h³ to 8h³

-Attributes:

-- can invoque minions
-- Its a group of minion itself
-- Its a deformed mass
-- Has tentacles
-- Has eyes
-- Has pores

-Attack:
+Attacks:

+The attacks depends on the randomly generated attributes of the old one

+If it have eye can shoot linear attacks from them (lasers, or liquid).
+The can be concentric patterns or with only one direction

+If it have mouths the can spit ball of fire from them, they can be concentric with patterns or with only one direction

-If the old one have eyes it shoots lasers. if has pores it shoots cannon balls. if it has tentacles it attack with them.
+If the old one have arms or tentacles the can make meele attacks with them

-The attacks are randomly generated for each monster, its going to be a slow bullet hell, like the fight system in nier automata.
+They can have multiple patterns for the attacks

 Influences: